Convert OFF to OBJ

 Wait for the conversion to complete

 The conversion usually takes just a few seconds.
-You can see the progress in real time while your file is being processed.
+The progress bar updates in real time while your OFF 3D Model file is processed and the new Wavefront OBJ 3D Model file is generated.

-Download your converted .obj file
+Download your .obj file

 Understanding OFF and OBJ Formats